Colin Kahl: Early life and education

-Kahl was born in Michigan and raised in Richmond, California.
+Kahl was born in Michigan but moved to the San Francisco Bay Area with his mother and brother in 1981.
+He was raised in Richmond, California.
 He graduated from John F. Kennedy High School in 1989.
-Kahl earned a Bachelor of Arts degree in political science from the University of Michigan in 1993 and a PhD in political science from Columbia University in 2000.
-Under his advisors Robert Jervis and Jack Snyder, Kahl's doctoral thesis was entitled States, scarcity, and civil strife in the developing world [Kenya].
+Kahl earned a BA in political science from the University of Michigan in 1993 and a PhD in political science from Columbia University in 2000.
+Under his advisors Robert Jervis and Jack Snyder, Kahl's doctoral thesis was entitled States, Scarcity, and Civil Strife in the Developing World [Kenya].

 Career

 From 1997 to 1998, he was a national security fellow at Harvard University.
 From 2005 to 2006, he was a Council on Foreign Relations International Affairs Fellow, working on stability operations policy at the Department of Defense.
 He has been a professor at the University of Minnesota.
 Kahl has published in leading security studies journals, such as International Security and Security Studies, as well as Foreign Affairs.

-Obama administration
+Obama Administration

-From 2009 to 2011, he was the deputy assistant secretary of defense for the Middle East in the Barack Obama administration.
+From 2009 to 2011, he was the deputy assistant secretary of defense for the Middle East in the Obama administration.
 In 2011, he was awarded the Secretary of Defense Medal for Outstanding Public Service by Secretary of Defense Robert Gates.
-In 2014, he became national security adviser to then-Vice President Joe Biden.
+In 2014, he became National Security Advisor to then-Vice President Joe Biden.
 In the Obama administration, Kahl was directly involved in negotiating the Iran Nuclear Deal, as well as publicly advocating for it.

-In May 2018, it was revealed that aides to U.S. President Donald Trump had contracted with Israeli private intelligence firm Black Cube to find evidence to support unsubstantiated and false claims that Kahl was being enriched by Iran lobbyists and that either he or Deputy National Security Advisor Ben Rhodes were cheating on their wives.
+In May 2018, it was revealed that aides to U.S. President Donald Trump had contracted with the Israeli private intelligence firm Black Cube to find evidence to support unsubstantiated and false claims that Kahl was being enriched by Iran lobbyists and that either he or deputy national security advisor Ben Rhodes were cheating on their wives.